felixmulder/felixmulder.github.io/talks/types-working-for-you/src/main/tut/talk.md

 # Coding time!

-# Why are we so obsessed with parametricity?

 ## Felix's Conjecture
 > "By being able to do anything, we can assume nothing"

----

-> "The purpose of abstraction is not to be vague, but to create a new semantic
-> level in which one can be absolutely precise"
->
-> -- Edsger W. Dijkstra

-# Constraints Liberate, and Liberties Constrain

-# `Any => Unit`

 ## Constraints Liberate, and Liberties Constrain
 ```tut:silent